anordal/shellharden/how_to_do_things_safely_in_bash.md

 Why bash?
 ---------

-Bash has arrays and a safe mode, which may make it just about acceptable under safe coding practies, when used correctly.
+Bash has arrays and a safe mode, which may make it just about acceptable under safe coding practices, when used correctly.

 Fish is easier to use correctly, but lacks a safe mode.
 Prototyping in `fish` is therefore a good idea, provided that you know how to translate correctly from fish to bash.